ivan-hc/AM/docs/guides-and-tutorials/template.md

 [How to submit a Pull Request](#how-to-submit-a-pull-request)

 ------------------------------------------------------------------------
-## Create and test your own installation script
+## Create your installation script
 Option `-t` or `template` allows you to create an "AM" compatible installation script using a "[templates](https://github.com/ivan-hc/AM/tree/main/templates)" that can be used by both "AM" and "AppMan".
 In fact, all AppMan does is take the installation scripts from this database and patch them to make them compatible with a rootless installation.

 The syntax to follow is this